ServiceStackApps/HelloMobile/README.md

 ### Calling ServiceStack services

-From then on calling ServiceStack services is the same [C# Client](https://github.com/ServiceStack/ServiceStack/wiki/C%23-client), e.g. you can use the Sync APIs:
+From then on calling ServiceStack services is the same as any other [C# Client](https://github.com/ServiceStack/ServiceStack/wiki/C%23-client), E.g. you can call the Sync APIs with:

 ```csharp
 btnSync.Click += delegate {